Cyclosporin Analogue Set

 Product List

-BOC Sciences provides a diversity of metabolites fermented and separated from plants, microorganisms, fungi and other organisms.
+BOC Sciences provides a diversity of metabolites fermented and separated from plants, bacteria, fungi, and other organisms.
 We have been committed to providing customers with high-quality cyclosporin and its analogues at the best price.
+In addition, we provide fermentation CDMO services to customize cyclosporin analogues to meet the needs of customers in the pharmaceutical and other industries.

-Cyclosporin A (CsA) is the first Cyclosporin analogue approved by FDA as an anti-immune rejection drug, hydrophilic immunosuppressive active sites can be formed on the residues of amino acids 1, 2, 3 and 11.
-CsA is produced by the strain of Polypocladiurn inflatum.
+CsA is produced through fungus fermentation processes.
 The molecule contains several unusual amino acids such as L-2-aminobutyric acid and D-alanine.
 In addition, the CsA molecule contains seven N-methylated peptide bonds.
 Biosynthesis of CsA is catalyzed by a specific polypeptide polyenzyme, Cyclosporin synthase.
 This enzyme catalyzes CsA synthesis from unmethylated precursor amino acids through a sulfur template mechanism.
 When these substrate amino acids bind to the enzyme in the form of thioesters, they are catalyzed by methyltransferases in Cyclosporin synthase for N-methylation reactions.
+The mechanism of Cyclosporin synthesis have been reported.
+It was proved that the SimG pathway in gene cluster was responsible for the synthesis of abnormal amino acid 2-butyl-4-methyl-threonine Bmt, and the racemase SimB was responsible for the conversion of L-alanine to D-alanine, and then the sequence addition and cycination of 11 substrates were mediated by SimA to produce CsA.

-Synthesis mechanism and biological function of Cyclosporin Fig 1.
-Synthesis mechanism and biological function of Cyclosporin (Yang, 2018)
+Synthesis mechanism and biological function of CyclosporinFig.
+1 Synthesis mechanism and biological function of Cyclosporin (Yang, 2018)

 Reference

-1. Yang, X. et al. Cyclosporine Biosynthesis in Tolypocladium inflatum Benefits Fungal Adaptation to the Environment., MBio, 2018, 9.
+1. Yang, X., et al., Cyclosporine Biosynthesis in Tolypocladium inflatum Benefits Fungal Adaptation to the Environment., MBio, 2018, 9.

 Get In Touch